cockroachdb/docs/src/current/v21.1/migrate-from-csv.md

 ### Row limit

-{% include_cached new-in.html version="v21.1" %} The `row_limit` option determines the number of rows to import from a table.
+{% include new-in.md version="v21.1" %} The `row_limit` option determines the number of rows to import from a table.
 It is useful for finding errors quickly before executing a more time- and resource-consuming import.

 Example usage: